-While improvements in attendance are minimal at this stage, there is a positive trend indicating increases in regular school attendance.
+There have been significant improvements in attendance, there is a positive trend indicating increases in regular school attendance.

 Establishing communication channels with parents to address potential barriers to attendance has enabled us to support families in overcoming challenges to regular attendance.